min69u/Reforestation/README.md

-## My wife told me to rub the herbs on the meat for better flavor.
-That's sage advice.
+## Why did the tomato blush?
+Because it saw the salad dressing.